ezsystems/ezplatform/README.md

-# eZ Platform
+# eZ Studio

-## What is eZ Platform ?
+## What is eZ Studio ?
-*eZ Platform* is a 100% open source professional CMS (Content Management System) developed by eZ Systems AS and the eZ Community.
+*eZ Studio* is a commercial CMS (Content Management System) software developed by eZ Systems AS and the eZ Community.

-*eZ Platform* is the 6th generation of *eZ Publish*, it is built on top of the Symfony framework (Full Stack).
+*eZ Studio* is a standalone product which is based on *eZ Platform*, it is independent, as a set of bundles. eZ Studio, like Platform is built on top of the Symfony framework (Full Stack).
+It has been in development since 2014.
-It has been in development since 2011, and integral part of the *eZ Publish Platform 5.x* as "Platform stack" since 2012.

-## eZ Publish vs. eZ Platform
+## eZ Studio vs. eZ Platform
-This repository contains *eZ Platform* (formerly known also as *eZ Publish 6*) the next generation cms which uses the same Symfony kernel as *eZ Publish 5*, but does not include the legacy kernel, nor its library dependencies. eZ Platform is where the new features are added.
+This repository contains *eZ Studio* the next generation CMS which uses the same Symfony kernel as *eZ Platform* (formerly known also as *eZ Publish 6*), but does not include the legacy kernel, nor its library dependencies. eZ Studio is where the new features are added.

-The [eZ Publish 5](https://github.com/ezsystems/ezpublish-community) repository, mostly maintained for backwards compatibility, integrates eZ Publish Legacy.

 ### Abstract:
 - **Very extensible** *You can extend the application and the content model in many ways*